ariga/atlas/doc/md/reference.md

       --revisions-schema string   name of the schema the revisions table resides in -s, --schema strings            set schema names
-      --lock-timeout duration     set how long to wait for the database lock (default 10s) --qualifier string          qualify tables with custom qualifier when working on a single schema --edit                      edit the generated migration file(s)
+      --lock-timeout duration     set how long to wait for the database lock (default 10s) --format string             Go template to use to format the output --qualifier string          qualify tables with custom qualifier when working on a single schema --edit                      edit the generated migration file(s)